vasouv/spring-boot-mysql-docker-compose/README.md

 ## Standalone MySQL
 `docker-compose -f mysql-standalone.yml up`

+The `mysql-standalone.yml` file uses the `mysql-docker/Dockerfile` and populates the database with the `mysql-docker/developers-dump.sql` script.

 ## Spring Boot and MySQL for development
 ### Standalone Spring Boot project
 To run the Spring Boot project and have it connect to our local development database using the development profile, we can use the command `mvn spring-boot:run -Dspring-boot.run.profiles=dev`